File descriptor: Miscellaneous

-Upcoming operations
+at suffix operations

-A series of new operations on file descriptors has been added to many modern Unix-like systems, as well as numerous C libraries, to be standardized in a future version of POSIX.
+A series of new operations has been added to many modern Unix-like systems, as well as numerous C libraries, to be standardized in a future version of POSIX.
 The at suffix signifies that the function takes an additional first argument supplying a file descriptor from which relative paths are resolved, the forms lacking the at suffix thus becoming equivalent to passing a file descriptor corresponding to the current working directory.
 The purpose of these new operations is to defend against a certain class of TOCTOU attacks.